Estimated reading time: 11 minutes

 Class A Shares: These types of mutual fund shares have a front-end load, which tends to have lower 12b-1 fees (or none).
 12b-1 fees are the annual distribution fees, which are typically built into the expense ratio.
 These funds have lower annual expenses.
 If you’re looking into class A shares as an investment option, it’s important to look at the breakpoints.
 The sales charge is reduced for larger investment purchases (as I previously explained under breakpoints).

 Class B Shares: These types of mutual funds have a back-end load, which means it will have a contingent deferred sales charge (CDSC).
 In most cases, these fees are reduced the more years you hold onto the shares.
 These funds will also include 12b-1 fees (which are higher than class A shares) as well as the annual expenses.
-Class B shares often get converted to class A shares after 6 to 8 years.
+These shares often get converted to class A shares after 6 to 8 years.

 Class C Shares: The last class of shares is Class C. As I mentioned before, these shares are usually investments on an institutional level.
 Class C shares have 12b-1 fees, annual expenses, and include either (or, sometimes both) Class A or Class B shares.
-These usually have a higher yearly expense than Class A shares but are generally equal to Class B shares.
+These usually have a higher yearly expense than Class A shares, but are generally equal to Class B shares.
 There is no conversion to class A shares from class C shares over time.

 Mutual Fund Fees and Expenses Decoded